Mikapall/Demon-s-Souls-SL1-Repository/ds3.md

 - SL1 NG+7
 - SL1 No Rolling/Blocking/Parrying
-- SL1 NG+ Broken Weapon + No Bleed/No Toxic/No Poison/No Frost/No Dark Hand
+- SL1 NG+ Broken Weapon + No Bleed/No Toxic/No Poison/No Frost
-- SL1 Not Hit & Any%
+- SL1 No Hit & Any%
   - Record the full run.
-- SL1 +0 Weapons/No Infusions/No Bleed/No Toxic/No Poison/No Frost/No Dark Hand
+- SL1 +0 Weapons/No Infusions/No Bleed/No Toxic/No Poison/No Frost
   - Offensive pyromancies are not allowed for this run.
 Beats the purpose of doing little damage.
 - SL1 Torch only
   - It's recommended that Iudex, Deacons and Yhorm should be beaten with a different legendary challenge.